kolapally/computer_vision/README.md

 # CompVis - Computer Vision for Industrial Safety
-Welcome to CompVis, our proeject in implementign a Deep Learning model to detect and recognize faces from video files applied to industrial safety.
+Welcome to CompVis, our proeject in implementing a Deep Learning model to detect and recognize faces from video files applied to industrial safety.

 # Project Developers
 - Kolapally Sai kalyan | <a href="https://github.com/kolapally" target="_blank">GitHub</a> | Portfolio